States Move To Tighten Medicaid Enrollment, Even Without A New Health Law

 While California has sought ways to expand access to its Medicaid program, other states have looked for ways to tighten eligibility, ensuring it is only available for those who they believe truly need it.

-When Indiana expanded its Medicaid program, for example, it also deployed a complex system of rewards and penalties that require enrollees to make token regular payments or get barred from the program.
+When Indiana expanded its Medicaid program, for example, it also deployed a complex system of rewards and penalties that requires enrollees to make token regular payments or get barred from the program.
 It did so with the help of a consultant named Seema Verma, who is now the administrator of the federal Centers for Medicare and Medicaid Services, the agency that decides whether to grant states permission to make changes to their Medicaid programs.

 And more states are seeking changes to their programs.
 Indiana and Maine, for example, are among states that have proposed work requirements for able-bodied adults in the program.
 (Indiana estimates that a quarter of those required to work won't and "will have HIP [Medicaid] eligibility suspended until compliance has been demonstrated.")
 States say that by making Medicaid contingent on work, potential beneficiaries will be incentivized to find jobs that offer health insurance.

-Wisconsin is asking the federal government to approve a drug testing requirement, saying it will help get people into treatment and prepare them for jobs.
-Arizona wants to cap the amount of time certain non-disabled adults can remain on Medicaid to five years, taking a page from the welfare reform playbook of the 1990s.
+Wisconsin is asking the federal government to approve a drug-testing requirement, saying it will help get people into treatment and prepare them for jobs.
+Arizona wants to cap the amount of time certain nondisabled adults can remain on Medicaid to five years, taking a page from the welfare reform playbook of the 1990s.
 And Utah is proposing a limit on the number of adults without dependent children who can enroll in its Medicaid program.

 Such requests are popping up all across the country, according to a recent analysis by the Kaiser Family Foundation, a nonprofit think tank.